Reducing greenhouse gas emissions to net zero is an ambitious and wide-ranging project. It comprises the following sub-objectives:

 We monitor the progression of our greenhouse gas emissions with a carbon footprint.
 It encompasses:

-Greenhouse gas (GHG) emissions from ewz electricity products are up to 73% lower compared to Switzerland’s supplier electricity mix.
+Greenhouse gas (GHG) emissions from ewz electricity products are up to 78% lower compared to Switzerland’s supplier electricity mix.
 The reason for this is the exclusive use of renewable energy.
 Compared with the GHG emissions from nuclear power, those from ewz electricity products are the same or lower.

 PV plants have higher carbon footprint values than other renewable energy sources.
 This is due to silicon extraction and the manufacture of solar modules.
 The emissions of the investment model ewz.solarzüri are therefore higher than those of other ewz electricity products.
 However, ewz.solarzüri still performs better than the average Swiss supplier electricity mix.

 One prerequisite for reducing direct greenhouse gas emissions is an expansion of the electricity and heat supply.
-As an energy service provider, we assume that the electrification of mobility and heating will lead to a moderate increase in electricity demand despite lower energy consumption.
+As an energy service provider, we assume that the electrification of mobility and heating will lead to an increase in electricity demand despite lower energy consumption.
 We are responding to this development with the following measures:

 CO₂-eq is a unit of measure used to standardise the greenhouse gas impact of different climate gases.
 Here’s an example: Methane (CH₄) is 25 times more damaging to the climate than CO₂.
 The greenhouse gas potential of 1 g of methane therefore corresponds to 25 g of CO₂-eq.